 Yep, I made you a video!
 You can watch me explain all of this and more in this video.
 Please enjoy and share!

-Here are some of my favorite Instant Pot recipe for you to try!
+Here are some of my favorite Instant Pot recipes for you to try!

 Basics and Staples: